‘Note bandi’ should be given a befitting reply says Akhilesh Yadav

 "The Congress is not stopping the BJP, it's the SP-BSP alliance which is stopping the BJP," he said.

-The SP leader accused the Congress of initiating a CBI probe against his father and SP patriarch Mulayam Singh Yadav when it was in power at the Centre.
+The SP leader accused the Congress of initiating a Central Bureau of Investigation (CBI) probe against his father and SP patriarch Mulayam Singh Yadav when it was in power at the Centre.

 He claimed that a Congressman was doing this even now.